Oil & Gas Photography

 She strives for strong images with pleasing composition and imaginative use of colour.
 She wants her images to contain a sense of interruption.
 Each image should freeze the subject’s energy, capturing the moment at precisely the right millisecond.
 Her images embody the atmosphere of what’s gone before, and ignite an interest in what’s about to happen.

-She has embraced digital photography wholeheartedly and is thrilled with the quality of pro cameras like the Canon 5D Mark 2, which also records broadcast quality video.
+She embraced digital photography wholeheartedly and is thrilled with the quality of pro cameras, which also record broadcast quality video.